Balas47/Linked-List/README.md

 # Linked-List
 This is a basic implementation of a templated linked list.
+The templated linked list will have the option to reverse the order of the list, and insert into the list in an ordered way.
+That would require the object being put into the list have an implementation of the <, and > operators.